dmnks/rpm/tests/README.md

 #### Rootfs

-This backend installs RPM natively and uses the root filesystem for testing.
+This backend installs RPM natively and uses the root filesystem as the image.
 Its suitable for use within development containers that already have RPM's runtime dependencies preinstalled.